 We are a small group trying to make a big difference.
 We were designed with input from hundreds of experienced trainers and Service Dog owners who believe there should be an opportunity for those who wish to voluntarily and knowingly comply with not only the ADA law, but also an additional and specific set of community-defined training and behavior standards for their Service Animals.
-Service Dog Standards goes above and beyond the ADA and the basic foundations of a Public Access Test.
+Service Dog Standards and The United States Service Dog Registry go above and beyond the ADA and the basic foundations of a Public Access Test.

 Our purpose is to add clarity to the process and responsibilities of being partnered with a Service Dog.